Referências

 John LK, Loewenstein G, Prelec D. Measuring the Prevalence of Questionable Research Practices With Incentives for Truth Telling.
 Psychological Science.
 2012;23(5):524–532. doi:10.1177/0956797611430953

 Bausell RB.
 Too Much Medicine: Not Enough Health.
-Em: New York: Oxford University Press; 2021:56–C3.P203. doi:10.1093/oso/9780197536537.003.0004
+Em: The Problem with Science: The Reproducibility Crisis and What to do About It.
+New York: Oxford University Press; 2021:56–C3.P203. doi:10.1093/oso/9780197536537.003.0004

 Neoh MJY, Carollo A, Lee A, Esposito G. Fifty years of research on questionable research practises in science: quantitative analysis of co-citation patterns.
 Royal Society Open Science.
 2023;10(10). doi:10.1098/rsos.230677